afrasd/NITCONF/README.md

 - **Content**: Lists all reviewed papers in the last 6 months.
 - **Columns**:
   1. **Thumbnail and Downloads**: Includes a paper thumbnail, 'Abstract' and 'PDF Download' buttons.
-  2. **Paper Title and Edit Options**: Displays the paper's title with a 'Display All' button.
+  2. **Paper Title and Edit Options**: Displays the paper's title with a 'Display All Reviews' button.
   3. **Status**: The final status of the paper (Accept/Reject).

 ### 'Notifications' Page